Save the Carriage Horses in New York City!

 The carriage industry is outdated and causing unnecessary harm to these beautiful creatures.
-Sign the petition asking New York City mayor Michael Bloomberg to stand up for the safety and health of horses and outlaw the horse carriage industry.
+Sign the petition asking New York City's mayor to stand up for the safety and health of horses and outlaw the horse carriage industry.

-I am quite honestly appalled that the horse carriage industry has been allowed to continue as long as it has.
-With all of the evidence that shows the physical damage horses sustain during careers as carriage horses, it's puzzling why the practice hasn't been outlawed altogether.
+With all of the evidence that shows the physical damage horses sustain during careers as carriage horses, it's clear this practice must outlawed now.

-You can't possibly think that forcing a horse to haul heavy carriages for hours upon hours, seven days a week, is healthy.
-You can't possibly concede that not allowing the horses to graze free in pastures with other horses promotes well being.
-And you can't possibly be under the impression that inhaling toxic fumes from standing among vehicles all day is beneficial to the horses.
+Forcing a horse to haul heavy carriages for hours upon hours, seven days a week, is not healthy.
+Preventing the horses from grazing free in pastures with other horses damages their well being.
+Further, putting horses in an environment where they must inhale toxic fumes from standing among vehicles all day is extremely harmful to their health.